SME Solutions

 Daily Bookkeeping Tasks

-- Record all transactions: Sales, purchases, expenses, and receipts
+• Record transactions: Sales, purchases, expenses, and receipts

 Weekly Bookkeeping Tasks

-- Update cash flow forecast: Project upcoming inflows and outflows
+• Cash flow forecast: Project inflows and outflows

 Monthly Bookkeeping Tasks